gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 different stores available for Gaffer, these are explained in more detail in the [reference documentation](../../administration-guide/gaffer-stores/store-guide.md), but by default you must provide a store class and a store properties class.
 For this example we are using an Accumulo store as it is recommended for efficient storage and retrieval of large data volumes.
-It's set up requires a few custom properties which are outlined in the following file.
+Its configuration requires a few custom properties which are outlined in the following file.

 ```properties title="store.properties"